 - Applying for many credit accounts at the same time

-While some of these behaviors may have a greater impact on your credit rating than others, it is good practice to try to avoid them all.
+While some of these behaviors may have more of an impact on your credit rating than others, it’s a good practice to try to avoid them all.

 Why is it important to know where you stand financially?